 Types of goatees:

-Pure or original goatee by definition doesn’t include a mustache.
+Pure or original goatee by definition doesn’t include any mustache style.
 When you grow a mustache and let the sides connect with your goatee you got your self a full goatee.

 So pure goatee is a small chin beard under your lip with no mustache and jawline shaved.